To: Victims of Abuse is dedicated to those who have experienced abuse.

 I admire the mother, the artist, who was courageous enough to show us her daughter’s pictures and share with us her daughter’s devastating experiences—in order to bring awareness and facilitate prevention.

 I admire all of those who have been through abuse standing up tall and telling others what they have been through—to bring awareness, inspiration, and change to the world.
-As a psychotherapist, I am committed to bring awareness, in particular about child abuse.
+As a psychotherapist, I am committed to raise awareness, in particular about child abuse.
 All human beings deserve to be treated with love and respect; all of us deserve a happy childhood and a healthy development.

 Abusers Who Accuse You of Lying